jacksho-vfx/onepiece/README.md

 These resources provide a safe sandbox to explore the command surface before pointing the tooling at production data.

-## What's new in v0.6.0
+## What's new in v0.7.0

-- **Unified CLI progress feedback** – `onepiece shotgrid deliver` and `onepiece validate reconcile` now share the Rich-powered progress tracker so that packaging, reconciliation, and S3 uploads all report consistent status updates.
+- **Structured bulk payloads** – `onepiece shotgrid bulk-playlists` and `onepiece shotgrid bulk-versions` now accept playlists and versions described in either JSON or YAML.
+The commands share a dedicated loader that mirrors the behaviour of `deliver.py`, keeping automation inputs consistent across the ShotGrid toolchain.
-- **Delivery workflow polish** – ShotGrid deliveries display per-version packaging progress, emit success summaries through the shared tracker, and surface `s5cmd` transfer output so operators can monitor uploads without leaving the terminal.
+- **Template persistence commands** – New `onepiece shotgrid templates save` and `onepiece shotgrid templates apply` entry points serialise hierarchy templates to disk and replay them later.
+Templates round-trip to JSON or YAML with helpful validation errors when the payload does not match the expected structure.
-- **Release alignment** – All distributable packages and documentation now advertise v0.6.0 so the CLI, Python modules, and published guides remain in sync.
+- **Test coverage** – Expanded CLI tests exercise the new loaders, YAML flows, and template persistence to ensure regressions are caught before shipping.

 ## Requirements